substrait-io/substrait/site/docs/relations/basics.md

 # Basics

-Substrait is designed to allow a user to construct an arbitrarily complex data transformation plan.
-The plan is composed of one or more relational operations.
+Substrait is designed to allow a user to describe arbitrarily complex data transformations.
+These transformations are composed of one or more relational operations.
 Relational operations are well-defined transformation operations that work by taking zero or more input datasets and transforming them into zero or more output transformations.
 Substrait defines a core set of transformations, but users are also able to extend the operations with their own specialized operations.

+## Plans

+A plan is a tree of relations.
+The root of the tree is the final output of the plan.
+Each node in the tree is a relational operation.
+The children of a node are the inputs to the operation.
+The leaves of the tree are the input datasets to the plan.

+Plans can be composed together using reference relations.
+This allows for the construction of common plans that can be reused in multiple places.
+If a plan has no cycles (there is only one plan or each reference relation only references later plans) then the plan will form a
+ DAG (Directed Acyclic Graph).

+## Relational Operators

 Each relational operation is composed of several properties.
 Common properties for relational operations include the following: